 First, take a photo in Portrait mode.
 Then open the portrait in the Photos app.
 Tap on Edit.

-Use the slider at the bottom to change the amount of the background that’s blurry.
+Use the Depth slider at the bottom to change the strength of the background blur.
 Swipe to the right for more blur.
 Swipe to the left for less blur.